TDarkShadow/iheartnewvegas/newvegassharp.md

 [**New Vegas - Enhanced Camera**](https://www.nexusmods.com/newvegas/mods/55334)
 Enables visible body and player shadows when in first person.
 Also, any points where the game force switches to 3rd person are now in 1st person.
-- Open the mod's .ini file and make the following adjustments.
-  - bFirstPersonSitting=0
-  - bFirstPersonKnockout=0
-  - bFirstPersonDeath=0
-  - fDlgFocusOverride=6.0

 [**Empty Weapons**](https://www.nexusmods.com/newvegas/mods/67245)
 Slides stay locked back on empty handguns.